-- identify the moral, legal and financial benefits of high standards of food hygiene. - define: micro-organisms (moulds, yeasts, viruses, and bacteria) and describe their involvement in food spoilage, food poisoning and food-borne illness. - identify the problems caused by chemicals (including metals) and by the consumption of poisonous plants, fish and viruses, their involvement in food poisoning and contamination and relevant preventative measures. - describe binary fission, average generation time and the factors which affect the bacterial survival and multiplication: time, nutrients, pH level, moisture, atmosphere, temperature. - describe the function of bacterial spores, their formation and their role in the survival of bacteria.
+- identify the moral, legal and financial benefits of high standards of food hygiene - define: micro-organisms (moulds, yeasts, viruses, and bacteria) and describe their involvement in food spoilage, food poisoning and food borne illness - identify the problems caused by chemicals (including metals) and by the consumption of poisonous plants, fish and viruses, their involvement in food poisoning and contamination and relevant preventative measures - describe binary fission, average generation time and the factors which affect the bacterial survival and multiplication: time, nutrients, pH level, moisture, atmosphere, temperature, structure, shape and size of bacterium - describe the function of bacterial spores, their formation and their role in the survival of bacteria

-Evidence of knowledge for this outcome will be assessed on a sample basis.
+Evidence of knowledge for this Outcome will be assessed on a sample basis.
 The sample must cover all knowledge and skills items listed above.
-The questions will be allocated marks and candidates must obtain a mark of 60% or more for this outcome.
+The questions will be allocated marks and candidates must obtain a mark of 60% or more for this Outcome.

-This outcome will be assessed by means of short answer responses to unseen closed-book questions.
-The assessment will be carried out in controlled conditions.
-The questions must cover all knowledge and skills items and it is envisaged the assessment will take approximately 30 minutes.
+This outcome will be assessed by means of closed book short answer questions, carried out under controlled conditions.
+The questions must cover all knowledge and skills items and it is envisaged

+The assessment will take approximately 30 minutes.